 Page Number Current State Plan Proposed Revision 36 iii) Related to this work, the Agency will lead efforts to ensure the standards are consistently implemented and that the CTE programs are organized by explicit courses. iii) Related to this work, the Agency will lead efforts to ensure the standards are consistently implemented.
 48 Vermont also allows eligible students in the Early College program to simultaneously participate in CTE programs provided those programs are half-day or part-time, in order to ensure the student can manage the workload of two different programs.
 Delete this sentence.
-2 53 The State will assign \$60,000 for services that prepare individuals for non-traditional fields.
+1 53 The State will assign \$60,000 for services that prepare individuals for non-traditional fields.
 This activity will focus in part on sustained professional development related to reducing overt and implicit bias for all professionals across secondary education to post-secondary education and including those working in career technical education, in part on providing technical assistance to recipients of funds, and in part on supporting initiatives aimed at exposing young women to various non-traditional career and related post-secondary options.
 The State will assign \$60,000 to build Vermont's CTE system's capacity to prepare individuals for non-traditional fields.
 Funds will support statewide professional learning through multi-year equity learning cohorts, CTE summer conference strands, teacher and administrator coaching, and facilitated data analysis.
 53 - 54 The reserve fund amount of \$400,000 will be split 50/50 between "secondary reserve" and "post-secondary reserve."
-The grants from the reserve funds will be focused on important The reserve fund will be set at \$650,000, of which \$150,000 will be provided to Community College of Vermont to provide Fast Forward dual enrollment courses in CTE centers and online and to support
+The grants from the reserve funds will be focused on important aspects of dual and concurrent enrollment programs for CTE students.
+Specifically, post-secondary The reserve fund will be set at \$650,000, of which \$150,000 will be provided to Community College of Vermont to provide Fast Forward dual enrollment courses in CTE centers and online and to support shared professional learning for secondary and postsecondary CTE faculty, focused on improving the transition of secondary

-2 Vermont has determined that co-enrollment in Early College and CTE is not allowable under Vermont law, so co-enrollment will no longer be possible.
+1 Vermont has determined that co-enrollment in Early College and CTE is not allowable under Vermont law, so co-enrollment will no longer be possible.